Vaibhav-Aditya/freshFold/readme.md

 # Simple Node.js Static Server

 This project is a basic web server built with **Node.js**.
 It uses the native `http` and `fs` modules to serve static HTML pages and images based on the requested URL.
+Demo: https://freshfold-ndmr.onrender.com/

 -----